apjanke/OPS/README.md

 The Octave Production Server is the Octave equivalent of the [Matlab Production Server](https://www.mathworks.com/products/matlab-production-server.html).
 It would allow you to deploy and run Octave code on a server that presents an HTTP/JSON web service interface for calling your Octave code.

+## UPDATE 6/2020: This Project is Probably Not Going to Happen

+After the discussion in <https://github.com/apjanke/OPS/issues/2>, I'm thinking there's no need for this to exist as a separate project, and it should instead be an enhancement to Octave Online Server.
+No development in this repo is likely to actually happen.

 ## This Is a Hypothetical Project

 This project does not exist yet!
 I'm only creating this repo as a placeholder to see if there's any interest in having me (or other people) build this thing.
 If you would like to see Octave Production Server exist, head on over to [the survey Issue](https://github.com/apjanke/OPS/issues/1) and leave a comment expressing your interest and use cases.